jsfenfen/990-xml-admin/README.md

 Additional details that are sourced through the canonical vars (specifically, the group and form/part hierarchy) are assigned in a later management command (propagate\_from\_canonical)."

+##### NEW VARIABLES

+If there are new variables in new versions that don't exist in the canonical version, we need to add them.

 #### propagate\_from\_canonical

+Propagate the schedule parts from the canonical variables to their "children" that were matched in the last step.

 ####  generate_documentation

 Writes documentation

-#### generate_models

-Generates the django models for returndata, by default in schemas/generated_models/.
-In development: -sqlalchemy option, which will export a sqlalchemy models file.

 #### generate_csvs

 Generates schedule_parts.csv, groups.csv and variables.csv, which are used to feed xml-reader.

+#### generate_models <- deprecated

+Generates the django models for returndata.
+This approach is no longer used, instead, produce these from the 990-xml-database app.

+#### compare_csvs

+Compare the new csv with existing csvs; only add new lines if they don't exist in the old csv file.

+use the -write option to generate new files, _

 ## Adding new schemas